What Is the Difference Between a Doctoral Study and a Dissertation?

 As a PhD student, you’ll create a research project that reflects your interests and can have a real, significant impact in your community or your profession.
 At Walden, you are asked to engage in a research project that can make a positive difference in the world, reflective of our university’s mission of effecting positive social change.
 You will begin exploring and attempting to solve a real-world problem from day one.

-The capstone of the doctoral program consists of:
+The capstone of the PhD program consists of:

 Browse our archive of hundreds of doctoral studies and dissertations created by Walden University doctoral students.